opensearch-project/project-website/_posts/2025-03-31-zscore-hybrid-search.md

 - **Search quality (measured using NDCG@10 across four datasets)**:

   * Z-score normalization shows a modest improvement in search quality, with an average increase of 2.08% in NDCG@10 scores.
-  * This suggests that Z-score normalization may provide slightly better relevance in search results compared to the default min-max normalization.
+  * This suggests that z-score normalization may provide slightly better search result relevance compared to the default min-max normalization.

 - **Latency impact**: